 Yes, if they are fair and not overly intrusive.

-The United States Constitution requires law enforcement agencies to have probable cause to stop a motorist.
+The United States Constitution requires law enforcement agencies to have probable cause to stop you when you are driving.
 Otherwise, the traffic stop is an unreasonable “seizure” and therefore a violation of constitutional rights under the Fourth Amendment to the U.S. Constitution.

 Probable cause for a DUI stop in Colorado exists when a police officer observes: